When working with Next.js and React, you might encounter an error message like this:

 is the outer component that provides the Suspense boundary.PaginationContent

-is the inner component that usesuseSearchParams()
+is the inner component that uses useSearchParams()

-and contains the pagination logic.- We use Material-UI's
+and contains the pagination logic.Pagination

-component for the actual pagination UI. - The
+component for the actual pagination UI.useMemo

-When working with hooks that might cause suspense in Next.js, follow these best practices:
+hook is used to optimize the creation of pagination items.When working with hooks that might cause suspense in Next.js, follow these best practices:

-Identify Suspending Hooks: Be aware of hooks that might cause suspense, such as
+Identify Suspending Hooks: Be aware of hooks that might cause suspense, such as useSearchParams()

-, and data fetching hooks. -
+, and data fetching hooks.

 Component Structure: Split components that use suspending hooks into outer and inner components.